whoisdsmith/AI-MTHRFCKR/AI-Infinity.md

 [Context](https://aiinfinity.blogspot.com/p/chatcontext.html) - Context is your AI-powered assistant for learning from your favorite websites, e-books, podcasts, videos, and more.

-[Didi AI](https://aiinfinity.blogspot.com/p/chatdidi-ai.html) - Didi AI is a digital diviner that can be consulted to answer questions based on artificial intelligence.
+[Didi AI](https://aiinfinity.blogspot.com/p/chatdidi-ai.html) - Did AI is a digital diviner that can be consulted to answer questions based on artificial intelligence.

 [Hello History](https://aiinfinity.blogspot.com/p/chathello-history.html) - Chat with AI generated historical figures.

-### •Coding Tools:
+### •Coding Tools

 [AI CLI](https://aiinfinity.blogspot.com/p/codingai-cli.html) - Get answers for CLI commands from GPT3 right from your terminal.